knpuniversity/stripe/knpu/ep2-subscriptions/display-invoice-details.md

 subscription.
 It's a little weird, but I've found that the best way to handle this is to check to see if `lineItem.description` is set.

-If it *is* set, then this print it.
+If it *is* set, then print it.
 In that case, this line item is either an individual product - in which case the description is the product's name - *or* it's a proration subscription line item that's created when a user changes between plans.
 In that case, the description is really nice: it explains exactly what this charge or credit